$\del\delbar$-Lemma and Bott-Chern cohomology of twistor spaces: Dolbeault cohomology of the twistor space of the torus

 \section{Dolbeault cohomology of the twistor space of the torus}

 In this section we consider the twistor space $Z$ of the flat $4$-dimensional torus, which is known to not satisfy the $\partial\overline{\partial}$ lemma, and we compute explicitly the Dolbeault cohomology.
 The calculations could be generalized to higher-dimensional tori.
-The notations follow \cite{grantcharov-pedersen-poon}.